Scientists discover more water on moon than previously thought | DW | 26.10.2020

 "We announced that, for the first time, we've confirmed H2O in sunlit areas of the Moon.
 This indicates that water might be distributed across the lunar surface," NASA tweeted on Monday from its moon-related account.

 For decades the moon was thought to be bone dry.
-But 11 years ago, research found that water was relatively widespread in small amounts on the moon.
-A team of scientists is now reporting the first clear detection of water molecules on the lunar surface.
+But 11 years ago, research found that water was relatively widespread in small amounts on the dark side of the moon.
+A team of scientists is now reporting the first clear detection of water molecules in sunlit areas.

 Drinking water

 More than 15,400 square miles (40,000 square kilometers) of lunar terrain have the capability to trap water in the form of ice, according to the University of Colorado's Paul Hayne, who led the team of scientists.
-That's 20% more area than previous estimates, he said, adding that temperatures in these so-called cold traps are as low as minus 261 degrees Fahrenheit (minus 163 degrees Celsius) and that they could hold onto the water for millions or even billions of years.
+That area is roughly 20% larger than previous estimates, he said, adding that temperatures in these so-called cold traps are as low as minus 261 degrees Fahrenheit (minus 163 degrees Celsius), meaning they could hold onto the ice for millions or even billions of years.

-Using data from NASA's Lunar Reconnaissance Orbiter, the scientists found cold traps as small as a few yards (meters) across and as wide as 18 miles (30 kilometers) and more, and deployed computer models to go all the way down to micrometers in size.
+Using data from NASA's Lunar Reconnaissance Orbiter, the scientists found cold traps as small as a few meters across and as wide as 18 miles (30 kilometers) and more.

+Co-author Casey Honniball of the Hawaii Institute of Geophysics and Planetology said the water might be trapped in glass beads, or another substance that safeguards it from the harsh lunar environment.
+He said that if the water was found to be "abundant enough in certain locations," astronauts might be able to use it as a resource for human exploration.

 Scientists believe the moon's water came from comets, asteroids, interplanetary dust, the solar wind or lunar volcanic eruptions.
-Hayne said researchers will have a better understanding of the sources "if we can get down on the surface and analyze samples of the ice."
+According to Hayne, researchers will have a better understanding of the sources "if we can get down on the surface and analyze samples of the ice."

-Washington wants NASA to put astronauts back on the moon by 2024.
-The space agency has said it wants its new moon-landing program to be sustainable.
+The US wants NASA to put astronauts back on the moon by 2024 as part of its Artemis program.

 mvb/msh (AP, AFP)